krempin/fend-project-memory-game/README.md

 </li>
 ```

+The eventListener has to be removed from these two cards.

+## If the cards do not match, both cards are flipped face down

-If they do not equal, all additional classes will be remained so that the "back" side of the card is shown again.
+If the classes do not equal, all additional classes will be removed so that the "back" of the card is shown again:

 ```
 <li class="card">